 The duration of the OMS training program is a minimum of four continuous full-time years, with a maximum of eight years.
-Additional time may be required if logbook experience is inadequate, assessments are unsatisfactory, or there is a loss of training time due to illness or other problems or failure to complete any of the listed requirements for completing training, such as the mandatory research requirements.
+Additional time may be required if logbook experience is inadequate, assessments are unsatisfactory, if there is loss of training time due to illness or other problems or failure to complete any of the listed requirements for the completion of training such as the mandatory research requirements.